Greece Moments Greece Moments

 Astypalea explores ideally with 4×4 vehicle

-But the island can also be explored well by scooter.
-AstyGo’s e-scooters are located in Chora and Pera Gialos.
-Electric charging stations are available in the towns of Chora, Pera Gialos, Maltezana and at the airport.
+The island can also be explored easily by scooter.
+AstyGo’s e-scooters are available in Chora and Pera Gialos.
+Electric charging stations are located in Chora, Pera Gialos, Maltezana, and at the airport.

-Otherwise, there is only one normal gas station (EKO) on the island, which is located at the exit of Pera Gialos in the direction of the airport.
-There are no car rental companies at the airport itself, you have to book your car hire for Astypalea so order in advance and it will be delivered to you at the airport or port if necessary.
+There is only one regular gas station (EKO) on the island, located at the exit of Pera Gialos in the direction of the airport.
+There are no car rental companies at the airport itself, so you need to book your car hire for Astypalea in advance — it will be delivered to you at the airport or port if needed.

 Elektro Roller Astypalea E Mobilität